hetmanskyi-cloud/AWS/terraform/modules/rds/README.md

 ## Notes

-1. Monitoring Strategy:

-Minimal monitoring in dev to reduce noise and costs.

-Full monitoring in stage and prod, including CPU utilization, storage, and connection thresholds.

-2. Security:
+1. Security:

 Encryption at rest and in transit is enabled by default.

 Access to RDS is restricted via Security Groups.

-3. High Availability:
+2. High Availability:

 Multi-AZ deployment and optional read replicas ensure fault tolerance.

-4. Flexibility:
+3. Flexibility:

 All key configurations, including backups, monitoring thresholds, and encryption, are customizable via input variables.